 Peruvian cuisine is the new black these days, and with good reason – the food here is generally excellent.
 And there’s lots of it available, on the streets, in markets, etc.

-Here is a (proverbial) taste of what it’s like to eat on the street in Peru, followed by an infographic with a collection of street food around the world to further whet your tastebuds.
+Here is a (proverbial) taste of what it’s like to eat street food in Peru, to whet your tastebuds.

 The Market Lunch